Aikido vs ThreatQ

 How much does it cost?

-Aikido offers a freemium model with paid plans for advanced features.
+Aikido offers a freemium pricing model with a free tier and paid plans for additional features.

 Does it have a free plan?